NCEAS/msai4earth-esa/iceplant_detection/README.md

 ### `sample_rasters.py`
 Custom functions to:
+   - functions to access NAIP data in the Planetary Computer repository using pystac_client and planetary_computer libraries.
    - sample random points inside a polygon
    - sample raster values at a list of points
    - extract spectral and calendar values from NAIP iamges at specific coordinates
    - create and save auxiliary rasters to sample avg_lidar, max_lidar and min_lidar features using methods from scipy.ndimage
    - convert points in csv to geodataframe

-### `utility.py`
-Mainly functions to access NAIP data in the Planetary Computer repository using pystac_client and planetary_computer libraries.

-### `iceplant_detection_functions.py`
+### `raster_to_features.py`
 Functions to:
    - get a subset of a NAIP scene via the Planetary Computer's API
    - calculate NDVI and of a given raster with bands r,g,b,nir
-   - create a dataframe with spectral and date features for each pixel in a NAIP scene or subset of one
+   - create a dataframe with spectral and date features for each pixel in a subset of aNAIP scene
-   - apply a classification model to each pixel of a NAIP scene
-   - convert model binary predictions back to image
+   - convert model predictions back to image

 ### `model_prep_and_evals.py`
 Functions to: